crumhorn/wsdl2graphql/README.md

 As you will see in the output of the generated schema file, there are calls made to:

-`db.querySOAP` and `db.querySOAPWithArgs(...)` which will require your own implementation to call the SOAP backend.
+`db.querySOAP(...)` and `db.querySOAPWithArgs(...)` which will require your own implementation to call the SOAP backend.
 For our implementation we used the following NodeJS module:

+If you are generating Type Schema then the calls will be named `db.soapMethodName();`

 https://www.npmjs.com/package/soap